 It serves as a guide for the company’s manufacturing activities.
 This process needs to run in the company by determining and sequencing the actions taken to achieve production targets.
 All staff involved can find out everything related to the process.
 With manufacturing software, companies can assist in the production planning steps.

 Production planning is an administrative process in a manufacturing business.
-So it is necessary to ensures that the required raw materials, staff, and other items have been procured and ready to manufacture the finished product according to the specified schedule.
+So it is necessary to ensure that the required raw materials, staff, and other items have been procured and ready to manufacture the finished product according to the specified schedule.

 The following are several production planning steps:

 Estimate the demand for your product

 Estimate consumer demand so that businesses can know how many products the company needs to produce over a certain period.
 The company may already know the number of confirmed orders for the next few months.
 However, you do need to keep predicting how many more may be there.

 There are different methods of estimating the demand for your product.
 Traditional techniques for estimating product demand are based on historical information, such as past orders placed by customers.
-While this is a widespread method, you need to consider external and internal events in your business environment that can change past patterns.
+While this is a widespread method, you need to consider external and internal events that can change past patterns in your business environment.
 Some examples are recent market trends, economic slowdowns, or marketing campaigns that can increase or decrease product demand compared to what has happened in the past.

 Determine potential options for the production process

 Define the various production options available to meet the estimated product demand.
 For example, if you want to produce a specific product, you need to use machines, human resources, and materials.

 Firstly, start by mapping out all the stages of planning your production.
 The production process plan will be different and unique for each company.
-Determine the necessary resources to complete each task involved in the production process.
-Look at how different combinations of resources result in additional production times and costs, such as:
+Next, determine the necessary resources to complete each task involved in the production process.
+Finally, look at how different combinations of resources result in additional production times and costs, such as:

 - Human resources